pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 to provide some optional guidelines that project maintainers may choose to follow which help make downstream packaging *significantly* easier (without imposing any major maintenance hassles on the upstream project).
+Note that this is not an all-or-nothing proposal — anything that upstream maintainers can do is useful, even if it's only a small part.

 Establishing a good relationship between software maintainers and downstream packagers can bring mutual benefits.
 Downstreams are often willing to share